dpouzada/Watson_for_MANA/README.md

 Now, for the very first few sentences, the intent is not trained yet, so human supervision helps classify the sentences containing “deforestation” in the article to train the intents « relevant » or « not relevant ».
 But as very few phrases are classified, the intents are able to recognize the sentences by themselves without the need for human confirmation.

+###### Why is this two-fold classification process with Watson Assistant convenient and powerful ?

 This way of proceeding facilitates and hence speeds ups the training phase in that there is no need to ingest a previously labelled dataset.
 We can directly start with the articles at hand and are only asked to classify initially few sentences which contain words that we have filtered (through critical/alerting entities) to be interesting.

-Furthermore, these two layers (entity detection and confirmation by the intent of the relevance of the sentence containing it) allows for future reliable unsupervised continuous learning : the intents training being by this process really fine tuned, when a new sentence containing an alerting entity – deforestation in our case – is detected, we can let with little risk this sentence be added as a training example sentence of the intent.
+Furthermore, these two layers (entity detection and confirmation by the intent of the relevance of the sentence containing it) allows for **future reliable unsupervised continuous learning : the intents training being by this process really fine tuned, when a new sentence containing an alerting entity – deforestation in our case – is detected, we can let with little risk this sentence be added as a training example sentence of the intent.**

 In any case, if ever one sentence was classified in the wrong class, it is very easy through the lean graphical interface of Watson Assistant to detect it and delete it from the training examples.

 This flexibility and easy monitoring of the training is why we chose Watson Assistant over any other option.

-#### What makes the trick
+#### The trick: not only entities can be detected at first by Watson Assistant

 This architecture allows to implement a feature that becomes very advantageous : as the intents training is sufficient, they can start to recognize directly the keywords.
 In fact, say e.g. that many training sentences in the intents contain the mention of the “Indonesian rainforest”.
 Then it is very likely that if a keyword sent from NLU is « Indonesian » or « rainforest », which were not previously defined as alerting entities, it will be detected directly by the intents although it did not trigger entities detection.
-The whole process would in this case be repeated: the sentences in the article containing indonesian or rainforest are sent again to those same intents for classification, to determine whether the whole sentence is relevant or not.
+The whole process is in this case be repeated: the sentences in the article containing indonesian or rainforest are sent again to those same intents for classification, to determine whether the whole sentence is relevant or not.
 This situation frequency will significantly increase (as opposed to mere alerting entity detection) as the intents get more and more trained.

 Therefore, this combined use of the top performing AI bricks of Watson : namely keywords extraction from NLU plugged to an astute two fold classification by Watson Assistant, allows for a very fast training, which can moreover reliably be left to autonomous continuous learning, and overall easily monitored through Watson Assistant very practical user interface.
 To rephrase in other words the strengths of the architecture of MANA text classification algorithm: keywords extraction (50 keywords are generated for an average three pages long article) allows efficient extraction of the main articles information, while Watson Assistant allows to keep the fine tuning of a sentence by sentence final classification (with an interesting control through the filter of entities).

+##### Supervision

 All steps in the previously explained algorithm can be supervised or left unsupervised during execution:
 •	Asking when an entity is detected whether it is relevant to do so.